 Think about what information is critical to the first screening and pare down your questions to the minimum that you need.
 Other questions that dig into the deep details should be saved for later rounds of the interview process.

-3. Your jobs aren’t working on mobile.
+3. High job application drop off rate?
+Your jobs may not be working on mobile.

 Although there is some variation according to industry, Indeed data shows that today the majority of job search takes place on mobile.
 So it’s critical to have a job application experience that works seamlessly across all devices.